cy6erskunk/q-n-a/docs/Technical_rules.md

 2 He makes use of a weight to check the weapon, cf. m.11.3, m.19.3, m.42.2.d.

-3 At épée he will check the total travel and the residual travel of the pointe d’arrêt: FIE
+3 At épée he will check the total travel and the residual travel of the pointe d’arrêt:

-26

-November 2023

 - the total travel by inserting a gauge measuring 1.5 mm between the barrel of the pointe d’arrêt and the tip.